manuelf45/react-native-calendar-events/README.md

 ## 🆘 Manual linking

-Because this package targets React Native 0.60.0+, you will probably don't need to link it manually.
+Because this package targets React Native 0.60.0+, you probably don't need to link it manually.
 Otherwise if it's not the case, follow this additional instructions:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>